Jon Stryker: Great ape conservation

-In 2017, Stryker was named a Patron of Nature by the International Union for Conservation of Nature.

 In 2023, Stryker joined the Jane Goodall Legacy Foundation's Council for Hope.

 Support of hometown and alma maters

 Stryker has made significant contributions in the name of conservation and social justice causes to his hometown of Kalamazoo, Michigan, and his alma maters Kalamazoo College and the University of California at Berkeley.

+UC Berkeley

 In 2000, Stryker established the Arcus Endowment at the UC Berkeley College of Environmental Design.
 The endowment supports a wide range of critical and creative activities at the intersection of LGBT issues and urban design and planning.
 In 2010, Stryker gave an additional $1 million to create a new chair position at the college named the Arcus Chair in Gender, Sexuality and the Built Environment.
 In 2016, Stryker was named the inaugural recipient of the college's Catherine Bauer Wurster Award for Social Practice.
 The award honors the legacy of Catherine Bauer Wurster and recognizes the significant achievements of a CED alumnus toward advancing social justice, environmental conservation, and fair urban development.